Birding the Hotel Grounds – San Miguel Reservoir – Fredo Fresha Hummingbird Gardens (Poasito) – Bougainvillea Hotel Gardens

 WEATHER; clear blue sky to start, very windy.
 Later as we gained height we had cloud and rain.
 Top temp 26C

-Some of us made an early start from our accommodation in La Garita, but we all met up at breakfast in the Aeropuerto Hotel.
-We had some time to find some birds in the garden before the bus arrived with our guide, and that is exactly what we did.
+Six of us were collected from our accommodation in La Garita and driven to the Aeropuerto Hotel to meet the other five for breakfast.
+Afterwards, we had some time to find a few birds in the garden before the bus arrived with our guide, the windy conditions did not help.

 Black Vulture taken by Kevin Jones - a very common bird always in the sky